 Pause your day of shopping and museum hopping for a sophisticated afternoon tea.
-The perfect rainy day antidote, gather some friends and enjoy a slow afternoon of indulging in pastries, cakes, finger sandwiches and a couple glasses of bubbly!
-With plenty of high end hotels in Hong Kong, there’s an endless list to choose from to suit a range of budgets.
+The perfect rainy day antidote, gather some friends and enjoy a relaxed afternoon indulging in pastries, cakes, finger sandwiches and a couple of glasses of bubbly.
+With plenty of high-end hotels in Hong Kong, there’s an endless list to choose from to suit a range of budgets.
 Not sure where to start?
-Check out our ultimate guide to afternoon tea here!
+Check out our ultimate guide to afternoon tea here.

 Indulge with a Spa Treatment

 And whilst you’re treating yourself…why not go all out with a spa day?
 Again, many of the hotels all over the city have incredible spa facilities, so whether you’re going for a facial, a massage, or the whole works, there’s plenty of options to choose from.
 If a rainy day is just not enough of an excuse for you to be splashing the cash, you can always go for a more budget friendly option with one of the many nail salons around town, or treat yourself to a cheap and cheerful foot massage.

 Read more: The Best Spas In Hong Kong

 For something a little different, escape the rain and the city for a little while with an escape room.
 Put your brains, brawn (and friendships!) to the test with the fun team building activities, sure to challenge you and make those rainy days a little more interesting.
 Check out LOST in Causeway Bay, which has seven rooms with pre-set scenarios to choose from.